-A pretty straightforward example, in which we pipe the output of echo into grep and see the results.
+This is a pretty straightforward example, in which we pipe the output of echo into grep and see the results.
 When a match occurs, we see it printed out; when no match occurs, we see no results.

-Now we'll add alternation, signified by the vertical-bar metacharacter:
+Now we'll add alternation, signified by the vertical-bar metacharacter.

 Here we see the regular expression 'AAA|BBB', which means "match either the string AAA or the string BBB."
 Notice that since this is an extended feature, we added the -E option to grep (though we could have just used the egrep program instead), and we enclosed the regular expression in quotes to prevent the shell from interpreting the vertical-bar metacharacter as a pipe operator.
-Alternation is not limited to two choices:
+Alternation is not limited to two choices.

-To combine alternation with other regular expression elements, we can use () to separate the alternation:
+To combine alternation with other regular expression elements, we can use () to separate the alternation.

+'''

-[me@linuxbox ~]\$ grep -Eh '^(bz|gz|zip)' dirlist.txt
+[me@linuxbox ~]$ grep -Eh '^(bz|gz|zip)' dirlist.txt

+'''

-This expression will match the filenames in our lists that start with either "bz", "gz", or "zip".
-Had we left off the parentheses, the meaning of this regular expression :
+This expression will match the filenames in our lists that start with either bz, gz, or zip.
+Had we left off the parentheses, the meaning of this regular expression changes to match any filename that begins with bz or contains gz or contains zip:

+'''

-[me@linuxbox ~]\$ grep -Eh '^bz|gz|zip' dirlist.txt
+[me@linuxbox ~]$ grep -Eh '^bz|gz|zip' dirlist.txt

+'''